edwin3v3/GoWallet/README.md

 ## Features

+- Main Menu
+    - Send/ Add Money
+    - Personal Report
+    - Admin Section
+    - Exit

+- Send/ Add Money
+   - Add Money to Wallet
+   - Send Money(Pay)
-- Home page that displays the Dashboard that has:
+   - Return to Home

-    - Mission Log Panel
+- Personal Report
-    - Intelligence Panel
+   - View Transactions
-    - Mission Status Panel
-    - Intelligence Status Panel
-    - Intelligence File Panel
+   - View my balance
+   - Return to Home

-- Mission Operations
+- Admin Section
-- Secure Communications: with the message log
+   - Register a new user
-- Agents
+   - View all Users
-- Tools
+   - View total balance
-- Reports
+   - Return to Home

-- Shows the Time
-- Side Bar: - Home, Missions, Messagelog, Agents, Tools and Reports
+## Extra Features:
+- Validation of user's First Name and Last Name
+- Validation of Initial Balance

 ## How to Use

-Visit the deployed application at: [The Mission](https://the-mission.vercel.app/home)
+This is a Click() Application
+To access it you use either a **Command Prompt** or **Terminal**

 The live app allows you to: